Haleakalā National Park: Flora and fauna

 More endangered species live in Haleakalā National Park than any other national park in the United States.
 Once traveling to this part of the island became more frequent, native species were destroyed.
 One example is the ʻāhinahina (Haleakalā silversword, Argyroxiphium sandwicense macrocephalum), which formerly covered Haleakalā Mountain to a degree where the mountain looked as if it were covered with snow.
 Other endangered species include the endangered Haleakalā schiedea (Schiedea haleakalensis).
 Over 850 species of plants grow in the park and there are four endemic species of geraniums that are also found in the park.

 The park is home to many tardigrade species surviving in the extreme environment near the mountain summit.
 In the 1980s, local biologist Sam Gon III discovered 31 tardigrade species here and described Haleakalā as the "richest place on Earth for tardigrades".

 The park is also home to 3 endemic Hawaiian Honeycreepers only on east Maui.
 These include Maui Alauahio, Akohekohe, and the Critically Endangered Kiwikiu with around 200 members left.

+Native Invertebrates that live in the park include Insects, Spiders, and Snails.
+The insects and spiders live throughout the Rainforests and Shrublands of the park.
+While the snails are only found in the Park’s rainforests generally in the Kipahulu valley.
+Many of the park’s rarest snails are in the Partulina Genus.
+They are called Kāhuli in Hawaiian.